 A breakdown of average annual salaries around Maine looks like the following:

-As you can see, salaries do not vary wildly around the state, but although there are more jobs in Portland, the salaries are highest in the Lewiston-Auburn area.
+As you can see, salaries do not vary widely around the state, but the Portland area had the highest average annual salary.

 Professional networking and development is important for veterinary technicians who are just starting out.
 Groups such as the National Association of Veterinary Technicians of America (NAVTA) and local organizations like the Maine Veterinary Medicine Association offer the opportunity for techs to meet other veterinary professionals, learn about continuing education training and establish a sense of community within the profession.